Falafel Recipe (Crispy Middle Eastern Style)

 * Percent Daily Values are based on a 2000 calorie diet.

 This Falafel recipe from the archives was first published in April 2012.
-It has updated and been republished on November 2024.
+It has been updated and republished on November 2024.

 Share This Recipe: